Reinforced sequential Monte Carlo for amortised sampling: Methods

-To obtain trajectories for training, we sample $\mathbf{x}$ with replacement from the buffer with probabilities proportional to their weights, and then sample reverse trajectories $\tau$ using $\pdest(\tau_{1:N-1}\mid\mathbf{x})$.
+To obtain trajectories for training, we sample $\mathbf{x}$ with replacement from the buffer with probabilities proportional to their weights, and then sample backward trajectories using $\pdest(\mathbf{x}_{1:N-1}\mid\mathbf{x})$.
 In this way, the algorithm extends the basic procedure described in \Cref{sec:smc_for_sampler} so as to use past samples instead of ones derived from SMC on the current model.
-The full algorithm using the buffer is presented as \Cref{alg:training_with_smc_and_iwbuf}.
+The full algorithm using the buffer is presented in \Cref{fig:algo_diagram} and \Cref{alg:training_with_smc_and_iwbuf}.